 Isn’t it a relief to know that we can carry on?
 That we have the tools to enable us to work remotely when the need arises.

-But now we’re in week 9 of lockdown I have to ask, is this what the future of work really looks like?
+But as lock downs drag on, I have to ask, is this what the future of work really looks like?

 We’re still using that horrible phrase “can’t talk today, I’m back-to-back all day”.
 We’re all individually busy, except when we’re attending any one of a multitude of daily video meetings – meetings where we’re often not particularly interested, or indeed, involved.